scala-subscript/subscript/README.md

 8. Send us the pull request with your changes

 ### Versioning
-SubScript is versioned using [semantic versioning](http://semver.org/) model.
+The SubScript plugins (the preprocessor and Scalac macros) and the framework (VM, debugger, the bridges to Swing and Akka) are versioned using the [semantic versioning](http://semver.org/) model.
 Public release versions are composed of three digits (`1.2.3`).
+The `build.sbt` files mention these versions.

-For the development purposes, you should use `-SNAPSHOT` version (`1.2.3-SNAPSHOT`).
+When you are making local changes to the plugins or framework, you should use version names ending in `-SNAPSHOT`, e.g., `1.2.3-SNAPSHOT`.

-The projects used for testing should have the correct version of SubScript as a dependency in their `build.sbt` and `project/build.sbt` files.
+Then you can test these changes against the other projects such as Examples.
+Those projects should refer to the correct version of the SubScript plugins and framework, as a dependency in their `build.sbt` and `project/build.sbt` files.

-In order to change SubScript version, run `./set_version.sh new_version` from the root of the project, for example `./set_version.sh 3.0.0-SNAPSHOT`.
+In order to change the SubScript version, run the command line script `./set_version.sh new_version` from the root of the project.
+For example: `./set_version.sh 3.0.0-SNAPSHOT`.

 ## TL;DR Simply install everything
  * Open a command line terminal